 Green Energy in Ukraine: New Opportunities for High-Growth Investment

-This overview provides a brief introduction to the legal and regulatory framework for investment opportunities in green energy projects in Ukraine.
-In particular, we focus on the rules for operation of green energy projects in Ukraine and the measures aimed at stimulating the operation and development of green energy in Ukraine.
+This updated overview provides a brief introduction to the legal and regulatory framework for investment opportunities in green energy projects in Ukraine.
+We focus on the rules for operation of green energy projects in Ukraine and the measures aimed at stimulating the operation and development of green energy in Ukraine.

-The overview outlines the existing rules, requirements and incentives available for developing green energy projects in Ukraine as well as those soon to become effective and of which an investor should be aware when planning a business strategy in this high-growth sector.
+The overview outlines the existing rules, requirements and incentives available for developing green energy projects in Ukraine as well as those which have recently become effective and soon to become effective and of which an investor should be aware when planning a business strategy in this high-growth sector.

 Application of Green (Feed-In) Tariff in Ukraine

 To stimulate the operation and development of renewable energy sources in Ukraine, a "green" tariff, or special feed-in tariff as this may be known in other jurisdictions, was introduced in 2009.
 The feed-in tariff for green projects in Ukraine is one of the highest in the world, which makes investment into this sector very attractive.